Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where

 Today is free for independent activities, or you can take an optional excursion to visit a local estancia (ranch) to experience the life of the gauchos (cowboys), as well as traditional dance performances and a barbecue lunch.

 Board a high-speed catamaran bound for the UNESCO World Heritage Site of Colonia del Sacramento, Uruguay.
-After lunch in Colonia, your Local Guide takes you on a guided tour of this colonial city founded by Portuguese settlers in 1680.
+Your Local Guide takes you on a guided tour of this colonial city founded by Portuguese settlers in 1680.
 Later, board a bus for Uruguay’s capital city, Montevideo.

 Day 14 MONTEVIDEO